spacedriveapp/spacedrive/docs/product/faq.md

 ## How will this make money?

-During the early development and beta stages it will rely on donations via Open Collective and [Twitch][twitch-live].
+During the early development and beta stages it will rely on donations via Open Collective and Twitch.
 However there are plans to create a business around hosted instances of Spacedrive.
 Otherwise it will remain entirely open and free.

 ## What is the stack?